robroooh/atalil/README.md

 #PornHub Landmark
-#####Found to be a helper of PornHub which should have features of.
+#####Found to be a helper of PornHub which have features of
 - be able to use Google Map and make the landmark by Shaking the device

-### Todo's

- - (DONE)read GG Map's API
- - read Camera API
- - how to store things in JSON
+- written in Appcelerator Titanium
-    - we need to store [latitude, longtitude, image-filename ]

 *Thanks to http://dillinger.io/*